Historical electricity rates

 Time-of-Use (TOU) rates

 The following table and chart track Time-of-Use electricity rates since 2006.
-Under Time-of-Use rates (also referred to here as prices), the amount you pay depends on when you use electricity.
+Under Time-of-Use rates, the amount you pay depends on when you use electricity.
 These rates currently apply to residential consumers, small businesses and farms.

 January 18, 2022 - Fixed Electricity Price